cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 }
 ```

-The exported function is called whenever a project is opened either with {% url "`cypress open`" command-line#cypress-open %} or {% url "`cypress run`" command-line#cypress-run %}.
+The exported function is called whenever a project is opened using {% url "`cypress open`" command-line#cypress-open %} or {% url "`cypress run`" command-line#cypress-run %}.

 Your function will receive 2 arguments: `on` and `config`.

-You can return a synchronous function, or you can also return a Promise, and it will be awaited until it resolves.
+You can return a synchronous function or you can return a Promise that will be awaited until it resolves.
 This enables you to perform asynchronous actions in your exported function such as reading files in from the filesystem.

-If you return or resolve with an object, Cypress will then merge this object into the `config` which enables you to overwrite configuration or environment variables.
+If you return or resolve with an object, Cypress will merge this object into the `config`.
+This enables you to overwrite configuration or environment variables.

 ## on